-Best new vegetable seeds for your garden
+Best new vegetable seeds and plants for your garden

-Each spring brings the anticipation of a new gardening season—and the best new vegetable seeds for your garden.
+Each spring brings the anticipation of a new gardening season—and the best new vegetable seeds and plants for your garden.
 Seed catalogs and websites bring the promise of a bountiful crop of new vegetable seeds and plant varieties to grow.
 This spring is no different, with lots of new vegetable varieties and seed collections to entice new and experienced gardeners alike.

 This spring, seed companies have introduced an impressive selection of new vegetable seeds.
 Some of these new vegetable varieties put a new spin on garden favorites.
 Others bring back heirloom selections that have a long history of outstanding garden production.

-Peppers are dependable producers in a backyard garden.
+There’s nothing wrong with traditional peppers.
 Fresh homegrown peppers are a delicious addition to salads and veggie trays, and peppers can be used to enhance a wide range of cooked dishes.
+But sometimes the best new vegetable seeds for your garden are something completely different.
 A ‘Slovana’ Pepper plant produces a nonstop summer harvest of tasty, neon-golden sweet peppers.
 This new variety is a compact grower.
 (The plants are just 17-26 inches tall, so they fit nicely into even the smallest garden spaces.
 ‘Slovana’ Pepper also grows well in containers.)

 A ripe ‘Slovana’ pepper is 6 inches long and 2 inches wide that starts out light green in color but matures to a handsome pale yellow.
 The 4½-ounce fruits boast a rich pepper flavor with a delicate sweetness that’s delicious both fresh or roasted.
-A packet of ‘Slovana’ Pepper seeds sells for $6.29 or three starter plants sell for $18.99 from www.burpee.com, 800-888-1447.
+A packet of ‘Slovana’ Pepper seeds sells for $6.29 or three starter plants sell for $18.99 from burpee.com.

 Do you live in a colder climate?
 Many types of vegetable garden plants, such as tomatoes and peppers, take a long time to mature.
 That means getting a jump-start on your seed starting (before your last frost date) can really increase your garden yields.
 Fortunately, it’s not difficult to start seeds under grow lights or in a greenhouse.